-Storm Betty: Strong winds and heavy rain set to hit Scotland
+Storm Betty: Strong winds and heavy rain for Scotland

 Thousands will be travelling across the country for major events on Saturday, including the final day of the World Pipe Band championships on Glasgow Green and Viaplay Cup football matches, starting with Rangers v Morton at 12:30.

-Organisers of the Hazelhead parkrun in Aberdeen announced the cancellation of Saturday's planned 5k.
+Organisers of the Hazlehead parkrun in Aberdeen announced the cancellation of Saturday's planned 5k.

 The event director said the move was part of an agreement with Aberdeen City Council not to stage the race when storms or high winds were predicted.